sipho-mancam/IAM_Service/README.md

 # Tech Stack

-This project and the time of this writing if currently running on this tech stack:
+This project at the time of this writing I'm currently running on this tech stack:

 * Django Framework
 * Django REST Framework